- Integrated Learning-Living Communities

 Shared Courses: ASI 110 (Core Integrated Studies: Development of Western Culture in a Global Context) during the Fall 2014 semester, and ASI 120 (Core Integrated Studies), during the Spring 2015 semester.

-Graduation Requirements: Core completes a student’s Humanities Commons, and for students who remain in the program in the second and third year, it completes general education requirements.
+Graduation Requirements: Core completes a student’s Humanities Commons, and for students who remain in the program in the second and third year, it completes Common Academic Program (CAP) requirements.
 All of the courses in the Core Program meet graduation requirements.

 - Live with other Core students in the residence halls